tc39/Function-prototype-toString-revision/README.md

 0. standardise the string representation of built-in functions and host objects

 0. clarify requirement of representation based on the "actual characteristics" of an object

+The revised goals of this proposal also include

+0. define concept of "portability" in `Function.prototype.isPortable`

+0. make a guarantee about the behaviour of portable functions after deserialisation in a lexical context equivalent to the definition site